ayllae/mHVR-amplicon-kmer-analysis/README.md

-# *Trypanosoma cruzi* Minicircle Hypervariable Region (mHVR) Sequence Analysis Pipeline
+# *Trypanosoma cruzi* minicircle hypervariable region (mHVR) sequence analysis pipeline

 This repository contains the pipeline used to compare *Trypanosoma cruzi* kDNA mHVR amplicon samples based on k-mer composition.
 The main idea is to represent each read by its 7-mer composition, cluster reads with similar composition, and then compare samples based on the frequency of those clusters.